 |CDS Written||February||CDS Written||September|

-Age Limit: Certain age restriction for the different academy which are as follows:
+Age Limit: Certain age restriction for the different academy which is as follows:

 |Indian Military Academy||19-24 years|